 Things to take away from those stats.
 The DMA is reporting a lower average ROI than the stats out of OptinMonster however it’s still an impressive percentage.
 The stats also highlight the importance of implementing strategies to optimise your email campaigns.
 There is a lot more to it than just signing up to MailChimp and pressing send.

 The next slide doesn’t really need much explanation.
-Welcome emails have a average open rate of 82%.
-That goes without saying.
-It’s simple really, if you’ve offered some sort of incentives for the user to signup or if you are just awesome the chances are they are wanting to see an email pretty quickly, and so you want to get that email out pretty quick.
+Welcome emails have an average open rate of 82%.
+That is obvious.
+It’s simple really, if you’ve offered some sort of incentives for the user to sign up or if you are just awesome the chances are, they are wanting to see an email quickly, and so you want to get that email out quick.

 Make a great first impression and the chances of them reading your second email increases.
 This is the time for your brand to show some personality and helps you set the tone for all future emails.

 Social media might seem to grab our attention for most of the day, but the fact is 58% of us check our emails before anything.

 The funniest thought pattern we come across on a regular basis is that brands don’t want to SPAM their clients.
 Yet they fail to understand what SPAM means.
 60% of consumers signup to a brand to get promotional messages and deals.
 If they’ve signup then they want, you to email them.
 It’s that simple.
 Ok don’t send them emails everyday but the better your email content is the more they will want to see it.
 And if they don’t want to see if they can just unsubscribe.

 Emails with personalised subject lines are 22% more likely to be opened.
 This is where it can get tricky.
 Just stuffing your subject lines with a subscriber’s name works but if you can personalise the content, you’ll keep them coming back.
 This is where you need to have your data collection feeding into your mailing list software so you can segment lists and create emails specifically generated to what that subscriber is interested in.